buraglio/draft-nbtjjl-v6ops-prefer8781/draft-ietf-v6ops-prefer8781.md

 {::boilerplate bcp14-tagged}

-# Existing Issues with RFC 7050 {#issues}
+# Existing Issues with RFC7050 {#issues}

-DNS-based method of discovering the NAT64 prefix introduces some challenges, which make this approach less preferable than latest developed alternatives (such as PREF64 RA Option, [RFC8781]).
+DNS-based method of discovering the NAT64 prefix introduces some challenges, which make this approach less preferable than the latest developed alternatives (such as PREF64 RA Option, [RFC8781]).
 This section outlines the key issues, associated with [RFC7050], with a focus on those not discussed in [RFC7050] or in the analysis of solutions for hosts to discover NAT64 prefix ([RFC7051]).

 ## Dependency on Network-Provided Recursive Resolvers